Gnucki/DaDiBundle/README.md

 ```

 You should now be able to use the DaDiBundle.
-To use the features of this bundle, you have to use a new `FileLoader` in your dependency injection:
+To benefit of the features of this bundle, you have to use a new `FileLoader` in your dependency injection:

 ``` php
 // Me/MyBundle/DependencyInjection/MeMyBundleExtension.php